Professor Richard Wilding OBE – The Supply Chain & Logistics Professor | Global Thought Leader

 "Knowledge into Action"

-FREE LOGISTICS & SUPPLY CHAIN MANAGEMENT COURSE on ITUNESU
+FREE LOGISTICS & SUPPLY CHAIN MANAGEMENT COURSE

-Supply Chain Management & Logistics: An introduction to principles and concepts.
+iTunesU - Supply Chain Management & Logistics: An introduction to principles and concepts.

 To subscribe to this free iTunes U course, click "Supply Chain Management & Logistics: An introduction to principles and concepts" The course is only available on the iTunesU app Apple iPad, iPhone & iPod Touch utilising iOS.
+Due to legacy issues individual podcast may now only be available.

 In simple terms a supply chain is a network of organisations that collectively create and deliver a product or service that is valued by an end consumer.
 It is now recognised that competition is no longer between individual organisations but the supply chains they are part of.
 Therefore organisations need to work together to ensure competitiveness for all within the supply chain.
 Supply chain management can be defined as the management of relationships with all stakeholders, to deliver superior customer value at less cost to the supply chain as a whole.
 In order to do this Effective logistics is required i.e. the detailed coordination of complex operations involving people, facilities and supplies.